Aortastan/aorta-lms-api/README.md

 vanilla Laravel 7 that's just configured to use tymon\jwt-auth

 ## To DO
-- roles & permissions (maybe implement an existing package)
+- roles & permissions (maybe implement an existing package).